Multimodal Data (PET/MR/EEG) Analysis and Integration

 - Please send a one page (max.
 300 words) short motivation letter with research interests.
 A short proposal may also be added (not mandatory)

 PET, MR and EEG provide complementary anatomical, physiological, metabolic, and functional information about the brain.
 Pooling information obtained with each modality has long been performed through parallel analysis of the sequentially acquired data and, more commonly today, by using software co-registration techniques.
 However, an off-line combination of data acquired separately with different imaging modalities is still insufficient, because several correlated patient-specific signals may vary over time.
 As a consequence, the full integration of different diagnostic modalities into a seamless clinical tool is mandatory for the acquisition of multi-parametric measurements on a routine basis in schizophrenia patients.
 By integration of three relevant modalities, it will facilitate multiparametric characterization of brain tissue in a single diagnostic session.
+Work place of research internship will be FZ Jülich.

 Within the scope of ongoing study, summer research internship can be planned and adapted according to the student’s educational background and interests.
 One of the main outcomes of internship will be hands-on experience with MR, PET and EEG data acquisition and multimodal data processing.